-Can you imagine it, that fresh page that’s full of potential?
-Your main character is going to…um, do things…in your novel.
+So, you’re ready to sit down and plan a new book.
+What’s more exciting than a fresh page that’s full of potential?
+Your protagonist is going to…um, do things…in your novel.
 A great many things!
 Exciting things.
 Dangerous things.
 There might even be a giant penguin with lasers shooting out of its eyes, who knows?

-But here’s a fact, my writing friend…if you don’t know WHY your protagonist is doing what he’s doing, readers may not care enough to read beyond a chapter or two.
+But here’s a fact, my writing friend: if you don’t know WHY your protagonist is doing what he’s doing, readers may not care enough to read beyond a chapter or two.

-Because of this, the question, What does my character want? should always be in the front of your mind as you write.
+Because of this, the question What does my character want? should always be in the front of your mind as you write.
 More importantly, as the author, you should always know the answer.

-Outer Motivation – The Big Goal (What Does Your Character Want?)
+Outer Motivation: The Big Goal

 Whatever goal you choose, it should be a WORTHY one.